volatilityfoundation/volatility3/doc/source/using-as-a-library.rst

 The plugin can then be instantiated with the context (containing the plugin's configuration) and the path that the plugin can find its configuration at.
 A progress_callback can also be provided to give users feedback whilst the plugin is running.
-Also, should the plugin produce files, a file_consumer can be set on the plugin, which will be called whenever a plugin produces an auxiliary file.
+Also, should the plugin produce files, an open_method can be set on the plugin, which will be called whenever a plugin produces an auxiliary file.

 ::

     constructed = plugin(context, plugin_config_path, progress_callback = progress_callback)
-    constructed.set_file_handler(file_consumer)
+    constructed.set_open_method(file_handler)

-The file_consumer must adhere to the :py:class:`~volatility.framework.interfaces.plugins.FileConsumerInterface`, which has a `consume_file` method that takes a :py:class:`~volatility.framework.interfaces.plugins.FileInterface` whose data attribute roughly mimics an IO class, but also contains a `preferred_filename` attribute as a hint.
+The file_handler must adhere to the :py:class:`~volatility.framework.interfaces.plugins.FileHandlerInterface`, which represents an IO[bytes] object but also contains a `preferred_filename` attribute as a hint.

 All of this functionality has been condensed into a framework method called `construct_plugin` which will take and run the automagics, and instantiate the plugin on the provided `base_config_path`.
 It also